Skip to content

 Running HiveMQ on cloud infrastructure

-Running a HiveMQ cluster on cloud infrastructure like AWS not only offers the advantage of providing elastic scalability of the infrastructure, it also assures that state of the art security standards are in place on the infrastructure side.
+Running a HiveMQ cluster on cloud infrastructure like AWS not only offers the advantage of providing elastic scalability of the infrastructure, it also assures that state-of-the-art security standards are in place on the infrastructure side.
 These platforms are typically highly available and new virtual machines can be spawned in a snap if necessary.
-HiveMQ’s unique ability to add (and remove) cluster nodes at runtime without any manual reconfiguration of the cluster allow scaling linearly on IaaS providers.
+HiveMQ’s unique ability to add (and remove) cluster nodes at runtime without any manual reconfiguration of the cluster allows scaling linearly on IaaS providers.
 New cluster nodes can be started (manually or automatically) and the cluster sizes adapts automatically.
-For more detailed information about HiveMQ clustering and how to achieve true high availability and linear scalability with HiveMQ, we recommend reading the HiveMQ Clustering Paper.

 As Amazon Webservice is amongst the best known and most used cloud platforms, we want to illustrate the setup of a HiveMQ cluster on AWS in this post.
 Note that similar concepts as displayed in this step by step guide for Running an elastic HiveMQ cluster on AWS apply to other cloud platforms such as Microsoft Azure or Google Cloud Platform.